 ~ You own the cart

 ~ Can be highly optimized for search engines

 ~ Fast integrate custom tools and third party software applications

 Disadvantages in having an open source shopping cart are:

 ~ Cost may be too much for small business start-ups

 (If you were processing 20 or 30 orders a week bearing the cost an entry level custom cart is justified)

 Prepackaged Shopping Carts

-When a web designer or web design company quotes you a cost for a custom cart, be sure to ask if they’re using an off-the-shelf custom cart.
+Ask if they’re using an off-the-shelf custom cart.
 These are pre-developed cart applications that can be purchased from third party developers.
-This means that the source code, i.e., the under-the-hood components, may or may not be easily customized for your purposes.
+This means that hard to change source code.
 Most pre-packaged carts costs range from $299.00 to $2200.00 and up.

 Advantages in having a prepackaged shopping cart are: